Link Search Menu Expand Document

 • table_src_path(string): path to table spec (e.g. _lakefs_tables/my_table.yaml)

-• create_table_input(Table): Input equal mapping to table_input in AWS, the same as we use for glue.create_table. should contain inputs describing the data format (e.g. InputFormat, OutputFormat, SerdeInfo) since the exporter is agnostic to this. by default this function will configure table location and schema.
+• create_table_input(table): Input equal mapping to table_input in AWS, the same as we use for glue.create_table. should contain inputs describing the data format (e.g. InputFormat, OutputFormat, SerdeInfo) since the exporter is agnostic to this. by default this function will configure table location and schema.

-• action_info(Table): the global action object.
+• action_info(table): the global action object.

 • table_name(string): Override default glue table name